Chas McCormick Player Props: Astros vs. Mariners

 Chas McCormick At The Plate

-- McCormick is hitting .257 with nine doubles, a triple, eight home runs and 16 walks.
+- McCormick is hitting .259 with 10 doubles, a triple, eight home runs and 16 walks.

-- McCormick has picked up an RBI in 31.3% of his games this year, with more than one RBI in 18.8% of his games.
-He has also plated three or more runs in two contests.
+- McCormick has driven in a run in 15 games this year (30.6%), including nine games with more than one RBI (18.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.